ioccc-src/winner/2001/anonymous/README.md

 but Cody did not observe this.
 It does indeed modify the files as the script below will show you (though not all files are modified: can you figure out why that is?) but Cody did not notice any problems in using them.
-Perhaps it's something he's not aware of.
-If you follow the try commands below you will notice that although the binaries do differ it's not many differences.
-See the author's warning about this.
+Perhaps it's something he's not aware of possibly including the fact that the modification might or might not be complete.
+If you follow the try commands below you will notice that although the binaries do differ it's not many differences and the output of the supplementary program both before and after is the same.
+See the author's warning about this in their remarks.

 ### INABIAF - it's not a bug it's a feature! :-)